Chicago teachers deadlocked with school district over reopening plans

 “Don’t just tell me you can return Black and Brown children who are in pain back into a building that does not — has not — had the things they’ve needed for a very long time to meet their needs.”

-Gates noted that while the district is demanding teachers return to the classroom by Wednesday, only 19 percent of students showed up for in-person learning when the district resumed in-person instruction for pre-K students earlier this month.
+Davis Gates noted that while the district is demanding teachers return to the classroom by Wednesday, only 19 percent of students showed up for in-person learning when the district resumed in-person instruction for pre-K students earlier this month.

 Public schools in Chicago have largely remained closed since last spring when the first wave of the coronavirus pandemic took hold.